Nitrokey/nitrokey-documentation/start/factory-reset.rst

 Nitrokey Start firmware 1.0:
 ------
 In order to reset a Nitrokey Start 1.0, you need to define a public key for `firmware updates <http://no-passwd.net/askbot/question/34/how-gnuk-supports-firmware-upgrade/>`_ beforehand!
-In case of a blocked device it enables your to perform a firmware update which resets the device.
+In case of a blocked device it enables you to perform a firmware update which resets the device.